Looking for the best Video CMS that fulfills all your organizational video management requirements? No wonder!

 - Cannot natively integrate with important applications like Zoom and Google Analytics

-- Difficult to integrate with applications outside of Office365 as you will need to utilize the the Microsoft Stream API to custom build these
+- Difficult to integrate with applications outside of Office365 as you will need to utilize the Microsoft Stream API to custom build these

 - No data hosting options outside of Microsoft Azure with no on-premise deployment option

 - No pre-encoding and caching for video files above 50 Mbps

-- Not possible to create external YouTube-like video portal for purposes like marketing
+- Not possible to create an external YouTube-like video portal for purposes like marketing

 - Not possible to add interactivity elements like quizzes or forms in your videos

 This Video CMS caters best to internal education-related use cases through its tools of content creation, video sharing and management.
 However, it lacks in terms of external video streaming capabilities due to basic branding features and no customization options.
 It also is limited in terms of its security and compliance features.